Effect-TS/effect/packages/schema/README.md

 ### Recursive and Mutually Recursive Schemas

-Recursive and mutually recursive schemas are supported, but in these cases, identifier annotations are **Required**:
+Recursive and mutually recursive schemas are supported, but in these cases, identifier annotations are **required**:

 ```ts
 import * as JSONSchema from "@effect/schema/JSONSchema"